Exiv2/exiv2/README.md

 You need:
 make, cmake, curl, gcc, gettext-devel pkg-config, dos2unix, tar, zlib-devel, libexpat1-devel, git, libxml2-devel python3-interpreter, libiconv, libxml2-utils, libncurses, libxml2-devel libxslt-devel python38 python38-pip python38-libxml2

-The file `appveyor_mingw_cygwin.yml` has instructions to configure the AppVeyor CI to configures itself to build Exiv2 on MinGW/msys2 and Cygwin/64.
+The CI workflow file `.github/workflows/on_PR_windows_matrix.yml` has a build job named `cygwin` with instructions showing how to configure Exiv2 on  Cygwin/64.

-To build unit tests, you should install googletest-release-1.8.0 as discussed [4.3 Unit tests](#4-3)
+To build unit tests, you should install googletest-release-1.8.0 as discussed at [Unit tests](#UnitTests)

 I use the following batch file "cygwin64.bat" to start the Cygwin/64 bash shell from the Dos Command Prompt (cmd.exe).